Heart of Darkness: Film and television

 In 1958, the CBS television anthology Playhouse 90 (S3E7) aired a loose 90-minute television play adaptation.
 This version, written by Stewart Stern, uses the encounter between Marlow (Roddy McDowall) and Kurtz (Boris Karloff) as its final act, and adds a backstory in which Marlow had been Kurtz's adopted son.
 The cast includes Inga Swenson and Eartha Kitt.

-Perhaps the best known adaptation is Francis Ford Coppola's 1979 film Apocalypse Now, based on the screenplay by John Milius, which moves the story from the Congo to Vietnam and Cambodia during the Vietnam War.
+A well-known adaptation is Francis Ford Coppola's 1979 film Apocalypse Now, based on the screenplay by John Milius, which moves the story from the Congo to Vietnam and Cambodia during the Vietnam War.
 In Apocalypse Now, Martin Sheen stars as Captain Benjamin L. Willard, a US Army Captain assigned to "terminate the command" of Colonel Walter E. Kurtz, played by Marlon Brando.
-A film documenting the production, titled Hearts of Darkness: A Filmmaker's Apocalypse, was released in 1991.
-It chronicles a series of difficulties and challenges that director Coppola encountered during the making of the film, several of which mirror some of the novella's themes.

 A 1993 television film adaptation was written by Benedict Fitzgerald and directed by Nicolas Roeg.
 The film, which was aired by TNT, starred Tim Roth as Marlow, John Malkovich as Kurtz, Isaach de Bankolé as Mfumu, and James Fox as Gosse.

 James Gray's 2019 science fiction film Ad Astra is loosely inspired by the events of the novel.
 It features Brad Pitt as an astronaut travelling to the edge of the Solar System to confront and potentially kill his father (Tommy Lee Jones), who has gone rogue.

 In 2020, African Apocalypse, a documentary film directed and produced by Rob Lemkin and featuring Femi Nylander portrays a journey from Oxford, England to Niger on the trail of a colonial killer called Captain Paul Voulet.
 Voulet's descent into barbarity mirrors that of Kurtz in Conrad's Heart of Darkness.
 Nylander discovers Voulet's massacres happened at exactly the same time that Conrad wrote his book in 1899.
 It was broadcast by the BBC in May 2021 as an episode of the Arena documentary series.

 A British animated film adaption of the novella is planned, directed by Gerald Conn.
 It was written by Mark Jenkins and Mary Kate O Flanagan and is produced by Gritty Realism and Michael Sheen.
 Kurtz is voiced by Sheen and Harlequin by Andrew Scott.
 The animation uses sand to better convey atmosphere of the book.
 A Brazilian animated film (2023) also adapts the novella.
 It is directed by Rogério Nunes and Alois Di Leo and moves the story to a near future Rio de Janeiro.